We’ve updated our Privacy Notice. You can see how and why we use your personal information in this summary, or read the full notice.

 For the grassland actions, choice is restricted, as no plough line is assumed.

-This means herbal leys (CSAM3 £382/ha) and legume leys (CNUM2 £102/ha) cannot be applied for historic or archaeological features.
+This means herbal leys (CSAM3 or SAM3 £382/ha) and legume leys (CNUM2 or NUM2 £102/ha) cannot be applied for historic or archaeological features.
 The establishment of the leys may damage earthworks.
 The deep rooting structure of some species may damage archaeology.
 Even if a herbal or legume ley is already established on the feature, SFI is unable to fund this.

 Historic England or the local authority environment adviser cannot give permission for these actions to be used.

-What is available in SFI for grasslands on historical and archaeological features?
+SFI – grasslands on historical and archaeological features

-Actions that are available include very low input grasslands (CLIG3 £151/ha), historic and archaeological features on grassland (HEF6 £55/ha for five years) and winter bird food (CLIG2 £515/ha).
+The actions that were available included very low input grasslands (CLIG3 or LIG1/2 £151/ha), historic and archaeological features on grassland (HEF6 £55/ha for five years) and winter bird food (CLIG2 or IGL2 £515/ha).
 These are not great actions for a productive farming system.
 Support is also available in SFI for historic waterbodies (HEF8), traditional farm buildings (HEF1/HEF2) and the control of scrub on features (HEF5).

 The NFU has been lobbying Defra and Historic England for a better offer for grassland farmers.